Early Origins of the Wolderint family

 surnames.
 Over the years, many variations of the name Wolderint were recorded, including Waldron, Walrond, Walrand, Waldren, Waldrond and others.

 Early Notables of the Wolderint family (pre 1700)

 Distinguished members of the family include Sir John Walrond of Wiltshire; Major Richard Waldron (Waldern, Walderne) (1615-1689), English settler and magistrate to colonial Dover, New Hampshire

 from Alcester, Warwickshire

-rising to become Chief...
-Another 32 words (2 lines of text) are included under the topic Early Wolderint Notables in all our PDF Extended History products and printed products wherever possible.
+in 1683, later killed viciously in the Cocheco...
+Another 45 words (3 lines of text) are included under the topic Early Wolderint Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Wolderint family to Ireland

 Some of the Wolderint family moved to Ireland